AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 **Email sending IPs**

-First, Adobe Deliverability will assess the platform’s deliverability status and recommend a plan for the switch to the new IPs.
+First, Adobe Deliverability will assess the platform's deliverability status and recommend a plan for the switch to the new IPs.

 Adobe will provision the same number of IPs on the new data center.